 It is not necessary to regularly check power steering fluid unless you suspect there is a leak in the system or you hear an unusual noise.
 A fluid loss in this system could indicate a problem.
 Have the system inspected and repaired.
+See Engine Compartment Overview on page 5-12 for reservoir location.

-How To Check Power Steering Fluid
+How to Check Power Steering Fluid